-Pursuant to article 34 of the Higher Education Autonomy Act of the Free State of Saxony (Sächsisches Hochschulfreiheitsgesetz - SächsHSFG) in the version dated April 26, 2018 (Saxon Law Gazette - SächsGVBI., p.
-198), the Senate of HHL Leipzig Graduate School of Management (HHL) issues the following examination regulations:
+Pursuant to article 35 of the Higher Education Autonomy Act of the Free State of Saxony (Sächsisches Hochschulfreiheitsgesetz - SächsHSFG) in the version dated May 31, 2023 (Saxon Law Gazette - SächsGVBI., p.
+329), which was last amended by Article 2 of the Act of January 31, 2024 (SächsGVBI. p.
+83), the Senate of HHL Leipzig Graduate School of Management (HHL) issues the following examination regulations: